TheHolderCollective/theholdercollective.github.io/_posts/2025-09-17-Of  Curves, Gaskets, And Carpets.md

 ```

 ## Updates and Improvements
 Since I first published this post, I discovered that rendering images using Turtle could be significantly sped up by turning off screen updating.
 This can be done using the function call **turtle.tracer(0)**, and then calling **turtle.update()** after to see the plotted fractal.
-I added this to the code and saw a significant improvement in the time taken to plot the fractals for values of n = level.
+I added this to the code and saw a significant improvement in the time taken to plot the fractals for higher values of n(= level).
 Turning off the cursor also helps with reducing plot time, but it doesn't have the same impact as completely turning off screen updating.

 I created a Github repo called [TurtleFractals](https://github.com/TheHolderCollective/TurtleFractals) where the updated code for these sample programs can be found.